Are Credit Card Fees Tax-Deductible?

 It’s important to note that you shouldn’t necessarily open a business credit card with a high annual fee just because it might be tax-deductible.
 You should still conduct a careful analysis to determine whether the rewards and benefits make the card worthwhile depending on what your business needs.

 Still, there are many reasons to sign up for a business credit card if you have a qualifying business.
-The ability to potentially deduct credit card fees and interest is one reason, but it’s also useful to be able to separate personal and business expenses.
-It can make sense to pay an annual fee for a business card if you need certain premium benefits, such as the airport lounge access offered by the The Business Platinum Card® from American Express .
+In addition to deducting credit card fees and interest, you can also use a business credit card to separate personal and business expenses.
+It can make sense to pay an annual fee for a business card if you need certain premium benefits, such as the airport lounge access offered by The Business Platinum Card® from American Express.
 There are also business credit cards that come with no annual fee.
 Check out our list of the best business credit cards to find the right one for you.

 The information related to the The Business Platinum Card® from American Express has been collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply.